The three main Amazon seller fees are sale-related fees, seller account fees, and shipping/fulfillment fees.

 Bottom Line

-Amazon generates nearly 40% ecommerce sales and scores over 2 billion visitors a month—even in the low seasons.
+Amazon is forecast to reach $491.65 billion in sales in 2024 and scores over 2 billion visitors a month—even in the low seasons.
 Its enormous popularity and customer-centric reputation make it a highly promising marketplace to use, but these advantages come at a significant cost with many complex parts.

-The difference between profit and loss can be slim on every item you sell on Amazon, so it’s vital that you understand the fees and costs that incur.
+The difference between profit and loss can be slim on every item you sell on Amazon, so it’s vital that you understand the Amazon seller fees and other costs that you incur.
 With this knowledge in mind, you’ll be able to find profitable products to source and sell and enjoy success in this huge, ever-growing marketplace.